joemoose/dungeoneers.d20/docs/combat.md

 ### Blast

 Attacks with the *blast* quality affect all targets in a zone, rolling damage separately for each affected combatant.
-Blast refers to anything from fireballs, massive sweeping onslaughts, or swarms of tiny creatures.
+Blast refers to anything from fireballs, and massive sweeping onslaughts, to swarms of tiny creatures.
 If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number of targets affected.

 ## Defending

-If you take an action to focus only on defending yourself, you can make a DEX check to parry or dodge subsequent melee attacks and avoid any damage.
+If you take an action to focus exclusively on defending yourself, you can make a DEX check to parry or dodge subsequent melee attacks and avoid any damage.
 You can’t defend against ranged attacks or spells.

 A critical success on your defense check also allows you to make an immediate riposte attack on your opponent.

-Your focus on defense ends once you take some other action.
+Defense ends once you take some other action.

 ## Gambits

 Gambits are combat maneuvers such as stunning, shoving, disarming, tripping, or sundering armor.
+Gambits don’t cause damage directly but may do so indirectly (for example, pushing an opponent off a ledge).
 They’re resolved with a relevant attribute check.
-Gambits can’t cause damage directly but may do so indirectly (for example, pushing an opponent off a ledge).

 !!! tip